 - Refrigerate the onions before cutting them.

 - Use a very sharp knife in order to avoid crushing the onion pieces (which releases the more irritating substance into the air).

 - Cut your onions on the stove, under the running extractor fan.

 - Cut your onions next to the sink.
-Have the faucet on, with cold water running during the whole time you are slicing or chopping.
+Have the faucet on, with the cold water running during the whole time you are slicing or chopping.

 - Chop your onions next to a lighted candle.
 The fire will burn away many of the offending gases that cause tears.